How the engine works

 $385K

-// carry from every prior intake keeps paying — year 4 collects from years 1 through 4 at once.
+// each year stacks on every year before it — year 4 collects from years 1 through 4 at once.

 Why it works